Impressions of Alexandria: The Awad Collection

 The BA began work on the exhibition in 2002 and it was inaugurated on 15 March 2005, on the occasion of the Diamond Jubilee of Shadi Abdel Salam.
 The valuable legacy in the possession of the Library includes many of the artist’s design sketches and paintings, numerous cinematic shots from films he directed, as well as some of his personal belongings such as pieces of furniture and his book collection.

-Artist Mohamed Ibrahim is one of the pioneers of Arabic calligraphy in Egypt and the Arab world.
-Together with his brother, Artist Kamel Ibrahim, they established one of the most prominent calligraphy schools: Mohamed and Kamel Ibrahim School for Arabic Calligraphy in Alexandria.
-Their whole lives were dedicated to raising awareness and preserving the heritage of Arabic calligraphy.
+Artist Mohamed Ibrahim is one of the pioneers of Arabic calligraphy in Egypt and in the Arab world.
+He established one of the most prominent calligraphy schools: Mohamed Ibrahim School for Arabic Calligraphy in Alexandria.
+His whole life was dedicated to develop and raise awareness on Arabic calligraphy art heritage.